 David Rubenstein, the executive director of Lehigh University’s Health and Wellness Center (HWC), shares his thoughts on wellness as students approach exams and the end of the spring semester.

 Rubenstein has been instrumental in helping align university initiatives around health and wellness, expanding the services of the Health and Wellness Center, including a renovation and integral technological improvements, and providing leadership and insights through his membership on the COVID Response Team, working in collaboration with individuals and offices across the university.
 He arrived at Lehigh in 2019 just prior to the pandemic and played a key role in supporting student health and wellness campuswide.
 Rubenstein will transition to a role outside of Lehigh in May.
-Steven Bowers, who joined the HWC team as medical director in spring 2022, will serve as interim executive director of the HWC.
+Steven Bowers, who joined the HWC team as medical director in spring 2022, will serve as executive director of the HWC.

 Here, Rubenstein reflects on his thoughts on health and wellness as he transitions to a new faculty role.